adrianbrink/Dataflow-Analysis-Framework/README.md

     - should do M2T to output while source code
 - document the entire framework in the report
     - ask Jesper how we should structure the report.
 Should it be like documentation or explanation?
+- integrate GraphViz for easy printing of the CFG

 ## Goals
 1. Implement a simple Available Expression Analysis for a sample program